Daniel Holloway (cyclist): Amateur and professional career

 Holloway moved to Texas Roadhouse Racing for the 2017 season, where he won a second consecutive road race title at the National Amateur Road Championships.
 Towards the end of his 2017 road season, Holloway shifted focus back to the track, winning 2 National titles (Omnium and Madison) and a World Cup (Omnium) on the track, and three National titles (Omnium, Madison, Points race) as well as the Pan-American Madison Championship title in 2018.
+In 2019 he won a Pan American Gold medal in the Omnium.
 In addition to Texas Roadhouse, Daniel Holloway was named an official member of Team USA's track cycling endurance program.
+He announced his retirement in 2021.

+Post-retirement Daniel Holloway began commentating at various cycling events, specializing in criterium color commentary.
+Together with Gabe Lloyd he launched The Call Up Podcast in 2023 dissecting and analyzing both men and women's Criterium races, focusing mostly on the American Criterium Cup.
+Shortly after, with 2 years off the bike and only 8 weeks of training, he became the first ever cyclist to race and commentate live from the peloton at Day 3 of the 2023 Gateway Cup.

 Personal life

-Daniel Holloway is married to creative director, entrepreneur, and owner of Kombucha and seltzer brand Drink Mortal, Becca Schepps.
+Daniel Holloway is married to creative director, entrepreneur, and owner of Kombucha and brand Mortal Ventures, Becca Schepps.
+Together they have one son.